Why Penn State New Kensington? Undergraduate Research

 Penn State is one of the major research institutions in the world with faculty active in research and development.
 However, research isn’t just for faculty members anymore; students at Penn State New Kensington also have the opportunity to roll up their sleeves and get involved.

 Penn State New Kensington students of all disciplines are encouraged to participate in the campus' annual Research & Creative Exposition.
-This year, students’ research efforts will be showcased on April 17 and 19, 2012.

 Conducting research under the direction of a faculty member is a valuable academic experience.